OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 We see here a *classic* random.
 There is no link between values and the chance to end up with one value is the same all over the scope.

-Second, let's see about Gaussian randomness.
+##### Gaussian randomness
 If you've heard of the normal distribution, that's the same thing.
 If you haven't, well, you're going to discover it now!
 It's a distribution that is centered over a mean, and the further you are from the mean, the less likely the value is to be picked at random.
 How fast this chance drop is characterized by the deviation.
 By default, the mean is 0 and the deviation is 1.

 ```java
   int mean = 70;